sparkvish/CUDAcode/README.md

  3. Color to negative

 I will add more when I find time to do so, and hope this repository helps a few people who are trying to learn CUDA programming

+stb_image returns the image as an array of bytes, and this has been used to manipulate the channels

+Note: The code assumes that we are using RGB images.
+It will fail on RGBA or sRGB. (easy way to check: bit depth = 24)